Adrianc1234/Prepocessing-Data/Tidy-Data/README_Tidy_Data.md

 # The instructions are on the PDF, i hope that these files are helpful for you.
-### resoucers:
+### Resoucers:
-you can read about the topic here but they are using the programming language R: https://github.com/Adrianc1234/Prepocessing-Data/blob/master/Tidy-Data/tidy-data.pdf
+You can read about the topic here but they are using the programming language R: https://github.com/Adrianc1234/Prepocessing-Data/blob/master/Tidy-Data/tidy-data.pdf

 ### Instructions:
 https://github.com/Adrianc1234/Prepocessing-Data/blob/master/Tidy-Data/CA4._Tidy_Data.pdf